NC Cardinal Support and Staff Education

 Home → Acquisitions in Evergreen → Selection Lists and Purchase Orders → Purchase Orders

 Purchase Orders allow you to keep track of orders and, if EDI is enabled, communicate with your provider.
-To view purchase orders, click Acquisitions → Purchase Orders.
+To view purchase orders, select Purchase Orders from the Acquisitions menu.
+This will take you directly to the Purchase Orders tab in the general Acquisitions search.

 Naming your purchase order